functionsandglory/functionsandglory.github.io/_posts/2022-11-06-nestjs-nx-serverless-setup.md

 - I wanted to run the local server and deploy to AWS via NX's task runner system.
 - I wanted a quick and repeatable flow to bootstrap and deploy an API to rapidly prototype ideas.

-One great thing about NX is their wide array of 1st and 3rd party code generators.
-For example, NX's first party NestJS generator bootstraps a new app quickly.
+A great thing about NX is the wide array of 1st and 3rd party code generators available.
+For example, NX's first party [NestJS generator](https://nx.dev/packages/nest#create-applications) bootstraps a new app quickly.
 There is also a [3rd party serverless plugin]((https://github.com/Bielik20/nx-plugins/tree/master/packages/nx-serverless)) that generates an empty Serverless Framework app.

 The problem?
 Both those plugins assume a brand new empty state.
 I can not use one to amend the other.